“An investment in knowledge pays the best interest.” – Benjamin Franklin

 Above words state that if we invest money in gaining education then we reap the best results.
 But these days people are reconsidering their decisions on getting higher education or college education.
 The cost of the college degree is quite a burden on the pockets now a day.

 Students usually consider the costly tuition fees, high-interest student loan debts, the time consumed rather than thinking about that this will provide them benefits in the future.
 Many times attending the college becomes a tough decision for the students who come from financially weak backgrounds.

 It’s really necessary to know whether getting a college degree is worth the time, money and effort.

-For many students, being able to earn just after the school or after graduation is an attractive idea, as most of the students think their ultimate aim is to earn so there is really no difference for them.
+For many students, being able to earn just after school or after graduation is an attractive idea.
+Since most of the students think their ultimate aim is to earn so there is really no difference for them.